bedatadriven/renjin-website/_posts/2013-07-30-deep-dive-vector-pipeliner.md

 give us more of an opportuntity to implicitly parallelize them.

-These kinds of operations, however, are expensive to compute, so they are stored internally not as views, but as [memorized values](http://en.wikipedia.org/wiki/Memoization).
+These kinds of operations, however, are expensive to compute, so they are stored internally not as views, but as [memoized values](http://en.wikipedia.org/wiki/Memoization).

 In fact, in the example above of DCOR, we get all the way to the `if()` statement before Renjin will do any computation.
 At that moment, `V` points to a view